 Then in 1987 Jackson was drafted by the Los Angeles Raiders!
 Now Bo was building his legacy on the gridiron by running over giants, scoring touchdowns and embarrassing defenses in his spare time away from Baseball.

 Then during an NFL Playoff game against the Cincinnati Bengals on January 13, 1991 the impossible happened.
 My sports hero was taken down.
 His hip was dislocated and fractured ending his NFL career and leading the KC Royals to drop him from their roster.
 10 year old me was crushed to see this happen.

 Then an amazing thing occurred, BO PLANNED TO RETURN TO BASEBALL WITH AN ARTIFICIAL HIP!
 He was back in the gym rehabbing for his come back and as Dennis Leary once said "It Ain't over till a hip socket sings."

 Bo came back and in his first at bat since his hip surgery in true Herculean fashion he smashed a home-run.
 It was glorious!
 Bo played until 1994 ending his career with the California Angels.
 It was only an 8 year career, but damn was it spectacular!
 I will always remember him as "Bionic Bo".
 If you haven't seen the ESPN 30 for 30 film "You Don't Know Bo: The Legend of Bo Jackson", you need to check it out.
 It goes beyond the sports he played and shows how he became the American Icon he was in the late 80s & early 90s.
-You can view it in it's entirety below.
+You can view a preview below.